 However, technology missteps come at a cost.
 As one example, a Broadridge survey revealed that 77% percent of North American advisors lost business because they lacked the appropriate technology tools to interact with clients.

-RIA technology mistakes boil down to poor decision-making and lack of foresight.
+RIA back-office technology mistakes boil down to poor decision-making and lack of foresight.
 At the beginning, the road ahead looks straight and clear, but around the corner are hazardous roadblocks and windy roads along steep mountain slopes.

 Going forward, advisories can avoid the pitfalls.